SAP-samples/teched2025-IN162/exercises/ex6/README.md

 	1. https://in162-ntn259xc.eu10.build.cloud.sap/
 	2. Moderators will provide you with the credentials
 2. Understand Action details for Joule Skill in SAP Build Process Automation
-	1. "Joule Skill Prompt to GenAI Summarization with Vector Grounding" integration flow was used to create an Action
+	1. "**Joule Skill Prompt to GenAI Summarization with Vector Grounding**" integration flow was used to create an Action
-	2. The above action was added to "GenAI Summarization with Vector Grounding" Action Project
+	2. The above action was added to "**GenAI Summarization with Vector Grounding**" Action Project
 	3. Input and Output  were defined to take user input (prompt) as input and get the summarized output
     <br><br>
    	![Pic 21-2](./images/ex62-1.png)